lizabethnt/CryptoClustering/README.md

 # CryptoClustering
-Assignment for UofO/edX bootcamp on unsupervised machine learning
+Assignment for UofO/edX bootcamp on unsupervised machine learning.
+Data and starter files provided by the school